archphile/thepenguin/content/blog/2017-11-04-how-to-properly-set-up-your-sony-a6000-part-2.md

 &nbsp;

-I highly suggest you to try the back button autofocus technique, using the AEL button!
+I highly suggest you to try the back button auto-focus technique, using the **AEL button**!